turbinenreiter/MicroPythonSmallSats/text/Motivation.md

 detailed evaluation designed to find strengths and weaknesses and to establish use cases where space system developers can profit from using MicroPython.

+The goal of this evaluation is to answer the following questions:

+* Can MicroPython be used on CubeSats?
+* What are the benefits and drawbacks of using MicroPython on CubeSats?

+Derived from those goals there is a methodical question to be ansered:

+* How can the fitness of a programming language and its implementation for space application be evaluated?